InfernoCycle/AnimeNewsScraper/README.md

 ![image](https://github.com/InfernoCycle/AnimeNewsScraper/assets/105338348/ec111539-2d3f-4207-858b-25776d4c50d7)
 ![image](https://github.com/InfernoCycle/AnimeNewsScraper/assets/105338348/cfa80e92-9542-46c3-8a04-92b058b3df7c)

+## What is it
-You can export news data by the month chosen or by the article that is currently selected.
-When choosing "by month" anime news data that is not available in the regular selector will be exported as well.
-This is not a bug, this is due to the incompleteness of the project and will be fixed in later versions.
+Export wizard allows a user to export news "by article" which which is shown in the text box or "by month".
+When choosing "by month" all news for that month (even if it's not available for individual selection) will be exported into a single file with the month and year name on it.

 # Notes
-News will only be loaded upon opening the app and on the day you opened it.
+News will only be loaded upon opening the app for the day you opened it.